-So, this is really the spin Hall not the charge Hall conductivity which is equal to 0 anyway.
-So, this is equal to this is a Fermi function which is not important because if you are talking about 0 temperature then this is equal to 1 and this is the Berry curvature and the Berry curvature can be calculated using this formula which is a very similar to what you have seen for the Kubo formula and the velocities are calculated from this gradient of the Hamiltonian with respect to K x and K y or you differentiate.
-So, for V x you take a del K x and for V y take a del K y the only thing that is important is that now these were is the velocity operator, but that is not what is used here you use a V s i and the Z component which requires one to calculate the anti-commutation relation of these quantities.
-So, it is a if you want V s x Z then you take a V x and then h cross by 2 S Z sigma 0 sigma 0 is simply e over 2 pi this is just the scale of the conductance okay.
-So, one does this calculation and of the Berry curvature and then put it into the expression conductivity for spin Hall let us call it as 1 and 2.
+So, finally, the spin hall conductivity which is obtained using.
+So, this is the spin hall conductivity with you can call it a S also, but it is written with a Z because you are talking about the Z component of the velocity.
+So, this is really the spin hall not the charge hall conductivity which is equal to 0 anyway.
+So, this is equal to this is a Fermi function which is not important because if you are talking about 0 temperature then this is equal to 1 and this is the Berry curvature and the Berry curvature can be calculated using this formula which is a very similar to what you have seen for the Kubo formula and the velocities are calculated from this gradient of the Hamiltonian with respect to kx and ky or you differentiate.
+So, for Vx you take a del kx and for Vy take a del ky the only thing that is important is that now these were is the velocity operator, but that is not what is used here you use a V si and the Z component which requires one to calculate the anticommutation relation of these quantities.
+So, it is a if you want V sx Z then you take a Vx and then h cross by 2 Sz sigma 0 sigma 0 is simply e over 2 pi this is just the scale of the conductance ok.
+So, one does this calculation and of the Berry curvature and then put it into the expression for spin hall conductivity let us call it as 1 and 2.